weatherfordmat/Checkers/README.md

 3. Auth0: A simple authentication service to allow for user registration, logging in, logging out, etc;

-4. Bootstrap: General Stylign and the Grid System;
+4. Bootstrap: General Styling and the Grid System;

 ## Motivation